Hieromon/AutoConnect/mkdocs/faq.md

 You should specify **`deep`** with [`lib_ldf_mode`](https://docs.platformio.org/en/latest/projectconf/section_env_library.html#lib-ldf-mode).

+Another option is to explicitly specify the file system to be applied to AutoConnect at build time.
+The compiler determines the file system to be applied to AutoConnect by preprocessor macro definitions defined in [AutoConnectDefs.h](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectDefs.h).
+The directives defined as `AC_USE_SPIFFS` and `AC_USE_LITTLEFS` specify that the respective file systems apply.
+The chapter [Using Filesystem](filesystem.md) details how to explicitly specify a file system for AutoConnect in PlatformIO.

 ## <i class="fa fa-question-circle"></i> Compile error occurs due to the text section exceeds

 When building the sketch, you may receive a compilation error message similar that *the text section exceeds the available space on the board*.
 This error occurs with ESP32 arduino core 2.0.0 or later.
 Since ESP32 arduino core 2.0.0, the object size of the library tends to be oversized, and the AutoConnect object size is also bloated.